modelon-community/PyFMI/doc/sphinx/source/tutorial.rst

     #Load the FMU
     model = load_fmu('myFMU.fmu')

-Note that this will either return an instance of a class consistent with the FMI for Model Exchange definition or for the Co-Simulation definition.
+Note that this will either return an instance of a class consistent with the FMI for Model Exchange definition or for the Co-Simulation definition (and of the correct FMI version).

 Simulating an FMU
 ========================